 1.7.1 Non-Discrimination.
 The Employer and the Union reaffirm in this collective bargaining agreement their commitments to not discriminate in violation of the statutes of the United States or of the State of Michigan.
 To that end, the Employer and the Union will not unlawfully discriminate against any bargaining unit member in their wages, hours, or other terms and conditions of employment including training, upgrading, transfer, layoff, discipline, or discharge because of height, weight, religion, race, color, sex, national origin, marital status, familial status, veteran status, age, sexual orientation, or disability.

-The Employer will not knowingly discriminate against any member of the bargaining unit because of the member's membership or non-membership in the Union or for engaging in activities which may be supportive of or against the Union or any other employee group, providing such activities do not interfere with the proper performance of job duties.
+No individual will knowingly discriminate against any member of the bargaining unit because of the member's membership or non-membership in the Union or for engaging in activities which may be supportive of or against the Union or any other employee group, providing such activities do not interfere with the proper performance of job duties.

 1.7.2 Harassment.
 The Employer and the Union also affirm their commitment against unlawful workplace harassment.
 When the Employer becomes aware of such harassment, the Employer will comply with applicable legal obligations to investigate and take corrective action as deemed appropriate.